learn-co-students/dc-web-071618/49-deployment/README.md

 **What is nginx? (vs. puma vs. other options)**
 - usually used as a load balancer
 - handles different routes by directing requests to different applications

+## Questions
+* Most Common Bugs when people use heroku?
+* Are deploys usually that quick?
+  - size of applications
+  - bound is usually running tests
+* how to config localhost (to avoid spreading process.env everywhere)
+* API keys